wazuh/wazuh-qa/tests/system/provisioning/basic_cluster/README.md

 - **files**: Configuration files to be applied when the environment is setting up.
 - **tasks**: Main tasks to be performed for each role

+#### Vars
+This folder contains the variables used to configure our environment.
+Variables like the cluster key or the agent key.

 ## Environment

 The base environment defined for Docker provisioning is